 - In-Series Nickname: The others start calling Eleanor Nell.

-- Mind Rape: The house invites Eleanor to "come home," tempting her with one of the most important things she lacks.
+- Mind Rape: And how.
+Most of the terror of the novel is in Eleanor's viewpoint skewing further and further into insanity as the house invites Eleanor to "come home," tempting her with one of the most important things she lacks.

 - Romantic Runner-Up: Eleanor for both Theodora and Luke.